A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Introduction

 (2) In~\cite{PTlim}, we also proposed a version without nilpotent singular support:

 which may be regarded as a classical limit of the renormalized geometric Langlands correspondence in~\cite[Remark~1.6.9]{GLC1}.
-Our approach in this paper, together with compatibility with parabolic induction, should also prove~(\ref{intro:renorm}) over $\mathrm{B}^{\mathrm{ell}}$ for $G=\GL_2$.
-Details may appear elsewhere. \end{remark}
+Our approach in this paper, together with compatibility with parabolic induction, should also prove~(\ref{intro:renorm}) over $\mathrm{B}^{\mathrm{red}}$ for $G=\GL_2$. \end{remark}